AlignSAR/alignSAR/paper/paper.md

 ## Statement of Need

 SAR techniques, including InSAR (Interferometric SAR) [@bamler1998synthetic] and PolSAR (Polarimetric SAR) [@lee2017polarimetric], are well-established and are employed in natural and anthropogenic hazard monitoring, as well as land use and land cover classification.
 These techniques typically employ conventional methods such as persistent scatterer interferometry and the small baseline subset approach [@ferretti2001permanent], [@lanari2004small], recently in conjunction with machine learning techniques.
 A variety of commercial and open-source processing tools have been developed to support different SAR applications.
-For instance, ESA-developed [SNAP](https://earth.esa.int/eogateway/tools/snap), a JAVA-based tool, is commonly used for standard InSAR and PolSAR decomposition analysis.
+For instance, The ESA SentiNel Application Platform  [SNAP](https://earth.esa.int/eogateway/tools/snap), a JAVA-based tool, which contains the Sentinel-1 Toolbox that is commonly used for standard InSAR and PolSAR decomposition analysis.
 [Doris](https://github.com/TUDelftGeodesy/Doris), stands for Delft object-oriented radar interferometric software, and is another open-source tool designed for InSAR analysis, though it is somewhat outdated and has been partially depreciated.
 On the commercial side, [Gamma](https://www.gamma-rs.ch/software) offers a robust solution for InSAR analysis, also integrated into platforms like [ASF Services – On Demand Processing](https://asf.alaska.edu/asf-services-hyp3-processing/) and [LiCS](https://comet.nerc.ac.uk/comet-lics-portal/).

 As an increasing number of dedicated SAR missions are launched, the community of SAR users is expanding, with growing interest in applying SAR data within machine learning frameworks.
 Despite this trend, the aforementioned tools are not specifically designed for machine learning applications.
 Furthermore, directly applying methods developed for other types of signals and images to SAR data, without considering SAR representative signatures, can lead to biased and inaccurate machine learning outcomes.